MacAdam reviews Travers on 'At The Track With Mac;' Shinder talks area college football

 Episode Cover

-On the latest edition of “The Parting Schotts Podcast,” Daily Gazette of Schenectady (N.Y.) sports editor Ken Schott talks with new ECAC Hockey commissioner...
+On the latest edition of “The Parting Schotts Podcast,” sports editor Ken Schott looks back at the 10-year anniversary of the Capital District Mayor’s...

 Listen